mitsuba-renderer/mitsuba3/docs/src/python_interface/rendering_scene.rst

 interested in the raw film contents to be able to perform a conversion into the desired output format ourselves.

+See :py:meth:`mitsuba.core.Bitmap.convert` for more information regarding the bitmap convertion routine.

 The data stored in the ``Bitmap`` object can also be cast into a NumPy array for further processing in Python: